kindelia/Kindelia/WHITEPAPER.md

 and it is expensive because it increases the state size.
 Nor zero knowledge proofs, nor HVM, can do anything about that.
 Now, reused SSTOREs, i.e., rewriting state without growing the total size, can be massively improved.
-HVM does so it by replacing merkle trees by reversible heaps, which are just cheap layered buffers.
+HVM does it by replacing merkle trees with reversible heaps, which are just cheap layered buffers.
 An hypothetical zero knowledge network could do the same.
 As for Ethereum, its layer 1 already relies on Merkle trees, so, unless it replaces the entire store machinery, dynamic apps like virtual game worlds will never be